Skip to content

 • Day trip to visit Swayambhunath

-• A harder physical challenge such as Everest 3 Passes Trek
+• A harder physical challenge, such as the Everest 3 Passes Trek

 • Start the trek earlier in the rice fields and jungle closer to Besisahar